How To Start A Travel Blog And Make Money Step-By-Step

 A few considerations when determining your domain name:

-To make sure that a certain domain name is available, you can use this free tool from Bluehost:
+To make sure that a certain domain name is available, you can check the domain on Namecheapโwhich, in my experience, is also the cheapest place to buy domains.

 Step #2: Choose & purchase your hosting provider.